A Postcard From Yellowstone, A Message of Hope

 I was actually trying to improve my weight loss message — trying to get my doctor to adopt it, in fact.
 The Facebook videos were a great way to learn to convince my doctor a bit better.

-I took off on a trip to the Pacific Northwest, logged in some Century Hike miles.
+That spring, we hit the Pacific Northwest and logged in some of those Century Hike miles.

 I didn’t hit the LIVE videos again until early July.
 It was then that I discovered that people who watched the videos in May had implemented the diet.